Do not look at his appearance . . . for man looks at the outward appearance, but the Lord looks at the heart.—1 Samuel 16:7

 But we live in a different age now.
 Certainly God’s Word remains unchanged.
 On top of that, in the wake of the advancement of modern science, we now see that observable, testable, scientific facts support what Scripture has been telling us all along.

 Yet the Darwinian worldview has infiltrated almost every aspect of our society and it has affected each and every one of us.
-To a certain extent, the seeds and roots of evolutionary theory have a grip on everyone.
+To a certain extent, the seeds and roots of evolutionary belief have a grip on everyone.
 We would be fools to think otherwise, particularly when it comes to racism.

 Yes, you might need to allow these new biblical and scientific facts to settle into your mind for a while.
 However, they must not rest only in your head.
 What you now know must make its way to your heart; for while racism can be combated with fact, it essentially is an issue of the heart.
 It’s one thing to know the history of “humankind” as it is revealed in Scripture and is now supported by science.
 But it’s quite another thing to look out on the sea of humanity in our world and feel from the depths of your soul that we are brothers and sisters—that we are one race—that we are “one blood.”